els285/HEP-Students/README.md

 The best resource for those with access rights is: https://indico.cern.ch/category/1279/ , which lists numerous CERN official and non-CERN schools.

+What follows is a list of schools and workshops I have come across in my PhD, with a UK- and CERN-bias.
+Links map to the latest iteration of each school at the time of compilation, April 2022.

 ## CERN Summer Schools
 https://physicschool.web.cern.ch/
 * European School